InvadingOctopus/comedot/README.md

 > [!NOTE]
 > As a simplified definition:
-> * A "component" is a Godot Node which reacts to events, moves its parent Node, or contains data for other components to use.
+> * A "component" is a Godot Node that reacts to events, moves its parent Node, or contains data for other components to use.
 > * An "entity" is a Node whose children are components.

 🧩 Whenever your game needs an "actor" like the player character or a monster, or an object with "behaviors" that could be reused for other objects, like interactive items or collectible powerups: